-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 But standing 6-3, 185 and generally considered as the top corner in the draft (just ahead of UW’s Byron Murphy), some think the Seahawks could be intrigued by Williams, even if with Griffin and Tre Flowers Seattle has two, young players returning as starting boundary cornerbacks.

-Jeremiah says Williams will be one of the most intriguing players at the Combine, saying NFL teams have far from a consensus view of him.
+Jeremiah says Williams will be one of the most intriguing players at the combine, saying NFL teams have far from a consensus view of him.
 “Talk to teams around the league, they are all over the map,’’ Jeremiah said.
 “Some, he is the no-doubt top corner and some have him buried.
 So he’s a very polarizing player.’’

 Jeremiah says the main concern is how Williams plays the run, which has always been an underrated aspect of Seattle’s interest in cornerbacks (Sherman was a particularly good tackler in the run game).